Frequently Asked Questions (FAQs)

 Jennifer Thompson is the founder of Cassie’s Cats.
 She has been a cat lover all her life, and she chose her first cat for her very own when she was ten years old: a seal point Siamese.
 She named her Cassie and they had 18 years together.
-Over the years she has lived with many cats including Stanley, Alphonso, Sam, Cassie, Squeaker, Henry, L.E., Ali, Sumi, Neville and Caleb.
+Over the years she has lived with many cats including Stanley, Alphonso, Sam, Cassie, Squeaker, Henry, L.E., Ali, Sumi, Neville, Caleb, and Rachel.
 Jennifer has been involved in cat and kitten fostering since 2006, and Cassie’s Cats is an extension of those efforts to help even more rescued cats and kittens find homes.
 Cassie’s Cats, Inc. was established in 2020 and the lounge and adoption center opened in June 2021.
-Jennifer and her husband Drew have had five cats and two dogs: Cassie, Ali, Sumi, Neville, Caleb, Jake, and Hope.
+Jennifer and her husband Drew have had six cats and two dogs: Cassie, Ali, Sumi, Neville, Caleb, Rachel, Jake, and Hope.
 In January 2023 they adopted Rachel, a longtime resident of the lounge.
 You can read a little more in this article in The Breeze.

 Other board members for Cassie’s Cats include Jennifer’s daughter, Grace Story (Secretary), who has loved cats since before she was born and started fostering for Best Friends in Salt Lake City in 2020, and Jennifer’s lifelong friend Heather Hernandez (Vice President/Treasurer), an animal-lover and all-around smart lady!

 Our Official Mission: The primary purpose of Cassie’s Cats, Inc. is to place rescued cats and kittens into safe, loving, permanent homes.